metabolomics-us/mona-ng-libraries/projects/ng-mass-spec-plotter/README.md

 </div>
 ```

+Additional optional attributes include:
-The component also accepts a `miniPlot` attribute to create a small, square, unlabeled figure for previews.
+* `miniPlot`: Creates a small, square, unlabeled figure for previews.
+* `pmzMax`: Sets the maximum value of the x-axis.
+If undefined, @wcmc/ng-mass-spec-plotter determines it automatically.
+* `truncate`: Sets the number label of each peak to four decimal places.

 ## SpeckTackle Usage